ewaldhorn/ewaldhorn/README.md

 ## What I do
 Stuff.
 Lots and lots of stuff.
 Usually, I'll be annoying some poor [Go](https://go.dev/) compiler by building either esoteric or truly weird and whacky solutions.
 If it's something that needs doing, I'll get busy doing it.
 Having a lot of mobile experience is beneficial, as I can design and implement API's that make life easier for my mobile development team members.
 I also spend some time building browser-based solutions using [JavaScript](https://en.wikipedia.org/wiki/JavaScript), not in the sense of websites, but more along the sense of web applications.
 The browser is a powerful platform that can do increasingly more impressive levels of complex work.

 I've also used [TypeScript](https://www.nofuss.co.za/blog/typescript_canvas/) a bit, to get a feel for the language and the possibilities both on the web and for building API's.
-Still, pretty much all of my work these days revolve around Go or JavaScript, and I'm really happy with the flexibility of this combination.
+Still, pretty much all of my work these days revolve around Go or Dart, and I'm really happy with the flexibility of this combination.

 ## About mobile apps
 Yes, I'm well-known for working on Android native apps in Java,Kotlin and C++, as well as in Flutter etc.  The reality is that the need for niche developers have shrunk and I'm rather tired of building the same app over and over and over.
-So I've mostly left mobile behind.
-If it's a really tricky, EXOTIC app that maybe requires a bespoke C/C++-based layer or is truly challenging, I might be interested.
+So I've mostly left generic mobile behind.
+If it's a really tricky, EXOTIC Flutter-based app that maybe also requires a bespoke C/C++-based layer or is truly challenging, I might be interested.
+Just promise to not be offended if I'm not excited to build the "X of Y" style apps.

-As an aside, I'm definitely not interested in "just finishing off an app that is 95% done already", for so many, many reasons.
+As an aside, I'm also definitely not interested in "just finishing off an app that is 95% done already", for so many, many reasons.

 ## Wait a second
 But, if I don't build mobile apps anymore, why is there so much [Flutter](https://flutter.dev/) and [Dart](https://dart.dev/) code here?
 And it seems like more is added now and again?
-Well, you see, while I mostly don't build mobile apps anymore, I do use Flutter and Dart to build desktop and web apps, especially data dashboards and such tools.
+Well, you see, while I mostly don't build generic mobile apps anymore, I do use Flutter and Dart to build desktop and web apps, especially data dashboards and such tools.
+Now and again, you'll also find me rolling out a Flutter mobile app for a client, but that's the exception to the rule.

 ## You didn't mention .NET/C#/Xamarin
 That's correct.
 I used to work in [Xamarin](https://dotnet.microsoft.com/en-us/apps/xamarin), but haven't in years and I'm so out of touch with the .NET world now that I'm a hard .NO for this kind of work.